SAM Tools for Microsoft Audit Preparedness

 Here are the best practices to ensure your SAM tool delivers value:

 - Inventory EverythingโIncluding Hidden and Shadow IT:ย Deploy the tool broadly and ensure it scans all environments (production and test, on-prem and cloud).
-If needed, work with the network and security teamsย to get the tool access to all subnets or credentials.
+If needed, collaborate with the network and security teams to obtain access to all subnets or necessary credentials for the tool.
 Sometimes, audits reveal software on forgotten systems (e.g., a legacy server under a developerโs desk or a cloud VM spun by a business unit).
 Your SAM process should strive to leave no stone unturned.

 - Regularly Update License Entitlement Data: A SAM tool is only as accurate as your input license information.
 Updating the tool’s license records after every purchase, true-up, or contract change.
 Many companies do this on a monthly or quarterly basis.
 Regular reconciliation ensures that as soon as a deployment exceeds entitlements, youโll see it and can respond (either by acquiring more licenses or reallocating existing ones).